 Data at micro level, information on population, and catalogues are stored in Oracle databases

 The index of household consumption of goods has been published since 1998.
 The index measures the development of the household consumption of both durable and non-durable goods.
 Since the definitions in the quarterly national accounts are used in the index of household consumption of goods, it can be interpreted as an indicator of household purchases of goods.

-One of the reasons for establishing the index of household consumption goods was changes in the index of retail sales.
-As of 1996, the index of retail sales was published according to a new classification.
+One of the reasons for establishing the index of household consumption goods was changes in the index of wholesale and retail sales.
+As of 1996, the index of wholesale and retail sales was published according to a new classification.
 After the transition to this new activity classification, the index no longer included sales at petrol stations and sales of motor vehicles.
-There was user demand for a commodity consumption indicator, which included sales of petrol and motor vehicles, in addition to the index of retail sales.
+There was user demand for a commodity consumption indicator, which included sales of petrol and motor vehicles, in addition to the index of wholesale and retail sales.
 Household consumption of electricity and heating oil was also included in the index computations.

 The index of household consumption of goods is compiled by the Division for National Accounts.
 It is a volume index and is released at the end of each month both as seasonally adjusted and unadjusted volume figures.